WorstClassic/fizz-buzz/README.md

-# Getting Started with Create React App
+# Fizz Buzz Code Challenge

+This simple webpage was built in response to a coding challenge.
+Although it has some obvious omissions (almost no styling) it is designed to make addressing those omissions easy.
+The design

+It should have a compelling automated test suite, which generates that coveted 100% line coverage report.

+## Notes on Building

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Many things came with it for free, including some basic scripts.
+The author has added `npm run coverage` which will launch jest's coverage and then (on a Windows machine) open the generated lcov report in the default browser.

-## Available Scripts
+## Scripts from Create-React-App

 In the project directory, you can run: